 Information for Legacy Claimants is available in the following languages:

-The IRB recognizes the challenges facing legacy claimants waiting in the backlog for several years that is the reason that we have worked hard to find existing internal resources (in the absence of additional funding) and make it a priority to substantively eliminate the legacy cases within two years.
+The IRB recognizes the challenges facing legacy claimants waiting in the backlog for several years that is the reason that we have worked hard to find existing internal resources and make it a priority to substantively eliminate the legacy cases within two years.

 Legacy Claims – Refugee Claims Referred to the IRB before December 15, 2012

 Refugee claims referred to the IRB before December 15, 2012– are what the IRB calls "Legacy claims".
 Although most of these claims were heard before the new refugee determination system took effect on December 15, 2012, there are some claims that have not yet been heard.

 Updating Information and Intention to Proceed